jerobado/Betty/README.md

 ![Hey!
 Betty](images/logo_32.png) Betty
 ---------------------------------------
 An application that can be use alongside BIPC for creating workplan.
 The main goal of _Betty_ is to provide rapid creation of special instruction templates that adheres to the standard process use by the Core Team.
-Implemented exclusively on Python (back end) and PyQt (GUI).
+Implemented exclusively on Python (backend) and PyQt (GUI).

 Developing and Contributing
 ---------------------------